-The Debtor, the Fraudulent Transferee, and Detwiler Cooperated to Commit Fraud
+The Debtor and Detwiler Cooperated to Commit Fraud

 The Bank prevailed in every respect.
 (See generally Ex.
 1.)
 The district court ruled that the Debtor and Detwiler had lied repeatedly under oath and had attempted to fraudulently transfer the vehicles.
 (Id.)
-The lower court's order, consequently, required both the Debtor and Detwiler to surrender the vehicles.
+The lower court's order, consequently, required both the Debtor and Detwiler to surrender the vehicles (the "Turn-Over Order").
 (Ex.
 1, p.
 22.)
+No one appealed the Turn-Over order; it is final in all respects.